neuschaefer/reform-handbook/src/source/input.rst

 The biggest difference is the split spacebar: instead of one long key, there are two 1.5x wide space keys, with left and right Alt keys sandwiched between them.
 Because many advanced users remap the traditional Caps Lock key to a different function, we swapped Caps Lock for a Ctrl key.

 This makes the use of Ctrl key combinations more ergonomic.
 Next to the Ctrl key is a key with 3 dots (an ellipsis).
 This is normally the Menu key, but on the default MNT Reform system software, it is mapped to Compose (a key that allows you to generate Unicode symbols from Compose sequences).
-Lastly, Reform features an additional modifier key, the Hyper key, in the lower left.
+Lastly, MNT Reform features an additional modifier key, the Hyper key, in the lower left.
 The idea is to let you assign this key to whatever function you require.

 Trackball
 ---------